-Airbnb, the world's largest short-term rental operator, has just rolled out a significant upgrade to their host protection offerings – and it's creating buzz among short-term rental operators.
+Airbnb, the world's largest short-term rental operator, has just rolled out a significant upgrade to their host protection offerings.
+It's creating buzz among short-term rental operators.

 The new earnings protection feature, which launched this week for superhosts with plans to expand, represents a notable step up from the existing in-house coverage.
-Previously, the best protection came in the form of AirCover, Airbnb's insurance stand-in that provided limited protection and liability coverage.
+Previously, the best protection came in the form of AirCover, Airbnb's host protection program that provided limited protection and liability coverage.
 Now, they are adding an earnings protection feature that allows you to insure your property for lost earnings if it becomes uninhabitable.

-If you're running an Airbnb or considering getting into the short-term rental game, here's what this new coverage actually means for your bottom line –and where it still falls short compared to comprehensive landlord insurance coverage.
+If you're running an Airbnb or considering getting into the short-term rental game, here's how this new coverage works and how it pairs with landlord insurance for the broader property risk profile.

 What is Airbnb earnings protection?